-Once you have learned the basics of jumping on a snowboard and geared yourself up with a super stylish snowboard jackets and your favourite snowboard pants, you will feel like the queen or king of the slopes.
-You can basically jump of everything: A side hit on the slope, a park jump, or the roof of a little hut in a resort.
-And while it sounds pretty easy to just jump on a snowboard, there are quite some different techniques with different outcomes when jumping on a snowboard.
-The basics of jumping are extremely important for the development of your future shred skills on the slopes or when taking it to the next level in the park.
+We want you to be able to jump anything: A side hit on the slope, a park jump, or the roof of a little hut in the backcountry.
+While it sounds pretty easy to just jump on a snowboard, there are different techniques with different outcomes when jumping on a snowboard.
+The basics of jumping are essential for developing your future shred skills on the slopes or when taking it to the next level in the park.

 To get you hyped for our new trick tip, we want to show you yet another video of one of the best to ever do it: Markus Kleveland.
 Markus Kleveland at the tender age of 20 is the king of spinning and jumping on a snowboard.
 And he is doing it like no other.
 Watch this short season edit of our favorite human superball and we promise you that you will dream about doing all the things he does on a snowboard.